influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/nodes/batch_node.md

 Available Statistics:

-* query_errors -- number of errors when querying
+* query_errors: number of errors when querying
-* batches_queried -- number of batches returned from queries
+* batches_queried: number of batches returned from queries
-* points_queried -- total number of points in batches
+* points_queried: total number of points in batches

 ### Constructor